tytydraco/yessleep/out/Ever_since_I_woke_up_from_surgery_everyone_tells_me_that_Im_married_to_a_man_Ive_never_met_Part_3_Final.md

 “It is *your* engagement dinner,” said Mae.
 “The least you can do is share with our generous hosts how-”

 “It’s alright,” interrupted Emma, putting her arm around Olivia.
-“I’ve got this, if that’s alright with you.”
+“I’ve got this, if that’s okay with you.”

 “Sure,” said a relieved Olivia.